PedroMagar/MISA-O/testbench/test_plan.md

 3.  **Stack Rotation**: Verify `RSS` and `RSA` by loading distinct values into index 0 and 1 registers and rotating them.

 ## Test Sequence
+Goals: verify register swaps/rotations via ACC observation.
+- SS (UL): low nibble swap only; upper nibbles untouched.
+- SA (UL): full 16-bit swap regardless of width.
+- RSS/RSA: rotate RS/RA banks (with two entries it’s a swap).
+- RRS: rotate RS0 (NOP in LK16).

+Sequence (nibble addresses as in TB):
+1. Load ACC=0xAAAA in LK16.
+2. Switch to UL; SS twice to show only low nibble moves (ACC ends 0xAAA1).
+3. SA in UL swaps full 16b with RA0 (ACC->0, then back to 0xAAA1 with load 0x5).
+4. RSS in LK16: load distinct patterns into RS0/RS1 and rotate; expect ACC=0xBBBB after swap back.
+5. RSA in LK16: load distinct into RA0/RA1 and rotate; expect ACC=0x1111 after swap back.
+6. RRS in UL: rotate RS0, SS back into ACC low nibble should be 0.

 ### Phase 1: Setup & Pattern Loading
 **Goal**: Initialize `ACC` with a known 16-bit pattern (`0xAAAA`) to verify partial swaps later.